Understanding Form DD-214

 8. Overseas Service Description

-Overseas service information, meaning any time you served outside of the United States, is specified on the DD-214.
+Overseas service information, meaning any time you served outside the United States, is specified on the DD-214.

 9. Combat Service Description